-For additional resources, including searchable databases, see Who Represents Me? and Legislative Districts.
+For additional resources, including searchable databases, see Who Represents Me? and the Geospatial Information Services website.

-To schedule a press conference or reserve a Senate or House hearing room, you should contact the Senate Sergeant at Arms at (651) 296-0866 or the House Speaker's Office at 651-296-0306.
+To schedule a press conference or reserve a Senate or House hearing room, contact the Senate Sergeant at Arms at 651-296-0866 or the House Speaker's Office at 651-296-0306.
 Due to the capitol restoration project, there is limited public use of capitol spaces.
 The rotunda is unavailable for use at this time.
-For more information about access to capitol spaces contact the Department of Administration at (651) 201-2300.
+For more information about access to capitol spaces contact the Department of Administration at 651-201-2300.